Environmental and Resource Economics

 - AFRE 891 (Special Topics: Business, the Environment, and Sustainability)

-- Masters students with an interest in environmental and resource economics should put together a suitable course program in conjunction with their major advisor and committee.
+Masters students with an interest in environmental and resource economics put together a suitable course program in consultation with their major advisor and committee.

 The ERE course program also links to an interdepartmental graduate specialization in environmental and resource economics directed by economists from across the college.
 By fulfilling the requirements of this specialization, which involves little if any additional coursework beyond that required for their Department degrees, students can receive a formal transcript certification indicating that a graduate specialization in environmental and resource economics has been accomplished.
 The specialization is available at the Masters and Ph.D. levels (details here).